International Students: Do This Homework First

 • Make a clear plan of action, to take you to your goals.

 All international students whose first language is not English must provide a successful TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) score.

-Beginning in September 2012, the IELTS requirement became:
+Please be advised that effective September 2012, the IELTS requirement will be:

 • for Diploma and Certificate programs 6.0 overall band score with no Band below 5.5